Achievable logoAchievable logo

 Option D: The rock known as kryptonite, Supergirl’s most dangerous weakness, is a radioactive remnant from her long-dead homeworld.

-Which is the correct answer?
-Is it option C or option D?
+Which is the correct answer: option C or option D?

 Hint 1:

 Look at the dependent clause of option C (the part that isn’t underlined).
 Does that part connect smoothly with the independent clause?
-If it doesn’t, we can probably cross out option C.
+If it doesn’t, you can probably cross out option C.

 Hint 2:

-We can see that option D has an appositive phrase in the middle of the sentence.
-If we pretend the appositive doesn’t exist, and we have an independent clause left over, there’s a good chance option D is correct.
+Option D places an appositive phrase in the middle of the sentence.
+If you remove the appositive and still have an independent clause, there’s a good chance option D is correct.

-All right, knowing all that you know now, let’s use step 3 to eliminate all the answers that don’t connect the clauses correctly.
+Now use step 3 to eliminate the answers that don’t connect the clauses correctly.

 Which is the correct answer?